danlg/lgen/app/packages/groups/README.md

 ## Schema

+The schema is for reference only, child packages can specify fields not specified below.

 * `id*` *String* - Unique identifier
 * `users*` *[String]* - Array of users' `id`.
 Can be empty.
 * `namespace*` *String*